Baby Shark Universe (BSU) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Baby Shark Universe Historical Price

-According to the latest data gathered on Baby Shark Universe live price page, the current price of Baby Shark Universe is 0.22019USD.
+According to the latest data gathered on Baby Shark Universe live price page, the current price of Baby Shark Universe is 0.21511USD.
 The circulating supply of Baby Shark Universe(BSU) is

 In the past 24 hours, Baby Shark Universe has shown a price movement of